-This is Jodi Geddes, co-founder of Circle In’s, personal story.
-She is one of the thousands of mothers who has lost a baby in the first trimester.
-Actually, hers was at 14 weeks, but the number of weeks is insignificant.
+I am one of the thousands of mothers who loses a baby in the first trimester each year.
+Actually, my miscarriage happened at 14 weeks, but the number of weeks is insignificant.
 The grief and pain is still the same.

 Our wedding photos show us touching my belly with our faces lit up.
-We were beside ourselves and so excited.
+We were beside ourselves with excitement.
 The honeymoon followed, then the countdown to the 12-week mark.
 At work, I’d seen countless women celebrate the joyous 12-week scan with an announcement to the team.
 I couldn’t wait for it to be my turn.
-Again, I was naïve and never ever thought something would take away that big moment.
+Naïvely, I never ever thought something would take away that big moment.

 As a Virgo, I’m very organised and like to have everything in place.
-The day before my 12-week scan, I booked a team meeting for a few hours after my scan.
+The day before my 12-week scan, I booked a team meeting to take place a few hours after my scan.
 I couldn’t wait to break the news.
 I had it all planned.

 The thing is, on the day of the scan, I didn’t go back to work.

-I still can’t bear to share the details, but we had an horrific experience and were told that our baby would not likely survive the next few weeks.
+To this day, it’s still hard to share the details, but I’ll give it a go.
+We had an horrific experience and were told that our baby would not likely survive the next few weeks.
 I was in shock.
-I didn’t understand how this could happen as everyone I knew always had such life-affirming scans and came back into the office smiling from ear to ear.
+I didn’t understand how this could happen – everyone I knew always had such life-affirming scans and came back into the office smiling from ear to ear… Not us.

 The next awful few weeks were some of the darkest I will ever remember.
-Here is what I learnt:
+Here’s what I learnt:

 - Don’t ever assume it won’t happen to you.

-- You need to share your news with close friends, as early as you can.
-If something does happen, you’ll need them there for support.
+- There’s no need to struggle in silence simply because it’s the social norm.
+I wish I had shared my baby news with close friends earlier, and recommend sharing with a trusted loved one as early as you can.
+Therefore, if something does happen, they’ll be there to support you.
 I needed my friends more than ever before.

 - Your team will understand and will be there for you.
 I used one of my direct reports to let the team know what had happened.
 What followed was an incredible amount of love and support that I will never forget.

 - Life will go on.
-It will be hard but slowly life will return and your next pregnant journey will begin.
+It will be hard, you will not forget, but slowly the life you knew before will return and you may even have a chance at another pregnancy journey.

 - Speak to a counsellor.
 There were times when I would get angry at my family and tell them, “I am fine.”
 But I wasn’t.
 I ended up seeing a counsellor and it saved me.

-- Take time off from work.
-Your manager will understand—speak to them about what leave you can access.
+- Take time off from work to process your emotions and focus on your wellbeing.
+Your manager will understand.
+Speak to them about what leave you can access.
 Don’t rush the return and when you do, ease yourself back.

 - Think about what you will say to people who ask if you are okay.
-Prepare your response with your partner and keep it short.
+Keep it short.
+Prepare your response with your partner and practice.

-- It takes months to recover.
+- It can take months to recover physically.
 Your body was pregnant and is filled with hormones.
-Your boobs were bigger and everything has moved.
-It takes a while to return to normal so be kind to yourself.
+It takes a while to feel like yourself again, so be kind to yourself.

 - Don’t forget your partner is grieving too.
-Sometimes I was the one always crying, but it didn’t mean my husband wasn’t hurting too.
+I was the one always crying, but it didn’t mean I was the only one hurting.

 - Find something else to focus on.
 For us, it was a decision to buy a new house and move.
-It was a great distraction and allowed my husband and I to spend our time dreaming and thinking about a new future.
+It was a great distraction and allowed my husband and I to spend our time dreaming and thinking about our future.

 Written by Jodi Geddes, Co-founder of Circle In